plasticuproject/blog/content/about/_index.md

 menu = "main"
 +++

 I am plasticuproject.
-I'm a linux, FOSS, python, infosec, and ctf enthusiast.
+I'm a linux, foss, python, infosec, and ctf enthusiast.
 This is my blog of self promotion.

 ***